maemreyo/react-filterize/README.md

 **Solution:**

--   Make sure the `syncWithUrl` option is enabled.
+-   Make sure the `syncUrl` option is enabled.
 -   Check if `urlFiltersKey` is configured correctly.
 -   In case of `encodeUrlFilters: false`, filters are stored as a `URLSearchParams` object, the `key` corresponds to `FilterConfig.key`, `value` will be the serialized value of the corresponding filter.